-The Clayoquot Sound Biosphere Reserve, totaling approximately 349,947 hectares, is situated on Vancouver Island on the west coast of British Columbia.
-A diverse range of ecosystems exists within the biosphere reserve boundaries, including temperate coastal rainforest, ocean, rocky coastal shores.
+The Clayoquot Sound Biosphere Reserve is situated in Vancouver Island on the west coast of British Columbia.
+A diverse range of ecosystems exist within the biosphere reserve boundaries, including temperate coastal rainforest, ocean and rocky coastal shores.

 Nine of the large forested valleys remain untouched by logging or other industrial development.
-The area’s temperate rainforest, lakes, rivers, alpine peaks, provide habitat for a vast array of species, a significant number of which is endangered or rare.
-Given that development is increasingly resulting in fragmentation of forest and alpine ecosystems and the loss of biodiversity in coastal rainforests, this biosphere reserve provides a refuge and center for natural dispersion and re-establishment of species.
+The area’s temperate rainforest, lakes, rivers and alpine peaks provide habitats for a vast array of species, a significant number of which are endangered or rare.
+Given that development is increasingly resulting in the fragmentation of forest and alpine ecosystems and loss of biodiversity in coastal rainforests, this biosphere reserve provides a welcome refuge and centre for the natural dispersion and re-establishment of species.

-The second common habitat covering 12 percent of the Clayoquot above 900 metres is temperate rainforest (Mountain Hemlock).
-Dominant trees are the Mountain Hemlock, Western Yellow Cedar and Amabilis Fir.
-Fewer species are found at such a high altitude, but those that are,are the same as those found in lower altitudes.
+The second common habitat covering 12% of the Clayoquot Sound above 900 m is temperate rainforest (Mountain Hemlock).
+Dominant trees include the Mountain Hemlock, Western Yellow Cedar and Amabilis Fir.
+Fewer species are found at such a high altitude, but include some those of those found at lower altitudes.